HojouFotytu/Misc-PT-Tools/PT Settings-Switcher/Readme.md

 ## Getting Started

 ### 1. Download and install the latest release of PTMagic
 Extract it to location where you plan to keep it, but do not launch it or doing anything else with it just yet.
-Grab your drink of choice, and get to work on the steps below!
-Follow the instructions here:  https://github.com/PTMagicians/PT-Magic/wiki
+Grab your drink of choice, and get to work!
+First, follow the instructions here: https://github.com/PTMagicians/PTMagic/wiki/Setup-PT-Magic-on-Windows

 ### 2. Launch Profit Trailer
-In your Profit Trailer webpage monitor, click "Config" in the top right corner
+In your Profit Trailer webpage monitor, go to "Other Configs"

-### 3. Decide which config/settings files you want to use for the following market conditions:
+### 3. Decide which configs you want to use for the following market conditions:
 It is ok to use the same settings for multiple market conditions.

 - Tanking (extreme downward moving market)